shukriadams/http-shell/README.md

 Execute shell commands on remote systems using HTTP.
-Calls can be routed to workers by passing them to a coordinator.
+A central coordinator can be used to chain workers togther into a high-availability mesh.

 ## setup